 Binge eating disorder is probably one of the least understood of the eating disorders.
 It’s a challenge

-feelings include poor body image, phobic feelings about food and an intense fear of gaining weight.
+feelings include poor body image, phobic feelings about food and an intense fear of being a normal

-The condition usually starts in adolescence, it is not exclusive to girls, boys can also suffer.
+body weight.
+The condition usually starts in adolescence and is not exclusive to girls, boys can also

-Weight loss is attained by dieting or avoiding foods believed to be ‘fattening’ and sometimes
+Weight is lost by dieting or avoiding foods believed to be ‘fattening’, sometimes dieting is

 accompanied by excessive exercise.
 Low weight is regarded by most anorexics as a positive

-Anorexia affects the whole body, memory becomes poor, there is a lack of concentration, hair
+Anorexia affects both mind and body, memory becomes poor, there is a lack of concentration, hair

-The binges of a bulimic are usually of ‘forbidden’ food, food that they believe to be fattening such as
+The binges of a bulimic are usually of ‘forbidden’ food like biscuits, ice-cream, chocolate, chips, and

 Overweight and Obesity

-Being overweight or obese may be due to an eating disorder but it may not, it is often difficult to
+Being overweight or obese may be due to an eating disorder or it may not.
+It is often difficult to tell

 In adults ‘Body Mass Index’ (BMI) is often used as an indicator of overweight and obesity,